 Climate change is one of the biggest challenges to the resilience of health systems and is becoming widely recognized as the greatest threat to human health.
 Sanofi cares for the planet and human health by strengthening its resilience to environmental changes, including mitigating its dependencies on natural resources and minimizing the environmental impact of its products and activities, aligned to its Planet Care roadmap.

-Sanofi’s strategy embraces a holistic approach to climate issues, moving towards net zero greenhouse gas (GHG) emissions by 2045 with an intermediate trajectory towards carbon neutrality by 2030 (all scopes) by integrating environmental stewardship into every facet of its operations, under the conditions indicated below.
+Sanofi’s strategy embraces a holistic approach to climate issues, moving towards net zero greenhouse gas (GHG) emissions by 2045 with intermediate targets by 2030 and by integrating environmental stewardship into every facet of its operations, under the conditions indicated below.

 Our Ambition

-Validation of our objectives by the Science Based Target initiative (SBTi) confirms the scientific basis of our objectives, as part of the planet-wide efforts needed to limit global warming.
-Our validated science-based targets are:
+Validation of our objectives by the Science Based Target initiative (SBTi) is a confirmation of the scientific basis of our objectives, as part of the planet-wide efforts needed to limit global warming.

 - reducing our scope 1 and 2 greenhouse gas emissions by 55% in absolute terms by 2030, versus a 2019 baseline (near-term target);